By Dr. Charles Gilmer

 First of all, slave trading was not introduced to Sub-Saharan Africa from Europe.
 Arab Muslims had been conducting a slave trade for hundreds of years before Europeans arrived on the west coast of Africa.
 Second, the slave traders themselves seldom claimed to be devout men, even though they came from "Christian nations."

-In the United States, Christians reacted to slavery in a substantially different way.
+In the United States, however, Christians reacted to slavery in a substantially different way than the Europeans.
 While there was vocal Christian protest against the slave trade and much of the abolitionist movement was spear-headed by Christian people, there were also many Christians who defended slavery.
-The issue of slavery grew more divisive, and eventually most of the major Protestant denominations divided over the issue.
+The issue of slavery grew more divisive, and eventually, most of the major Protestant denominations divided over the issue.
 This actually set the stage for the Civil War.

-While many factors contributed to the onset of the Civil War, no one can argue that slavery was not a principle cause for the split of the nation, South from North.
+While many factors contributed to the onset of the Civil War, slavery was a principal cause for the split of the nation, South from North.
 Many rightly contend that Abraham Lincoln's original objective in the war was not the removal of slavery from the South.
-Yet it is clear that as the war dragged on, he began to sense the larger drama that was being played out via the conflict.
+Yet it is clear that as the war dragged on, he began to sense the larger drama.
 In his Second Inaugural Address, Lincoln spoke eloquently of his growing belief that God was judging the United States for indulging the wicked institution of slavery.

 What was the attitude of the slaves through all of this?
 How could our forefathers embrace the religion of their oppressors?

 The slaves discovered this contradiction but did not allow that to interfere with receiving the transcendent truth of the Bible.
-In its pages they found hope, courage, strength and comfort.
-The Negro spirituals are the legacy of the faith of those who, from an earthly standpoint, had cause for despair.
+In its pages, they found hope, courage, strength and comfort.
+Their spirituals are the legacy of the faith of those who, from an earthly standpoint, had cause for despair.

 The slaves who turned to Jesus knew the difference between some of the versions of Christianity they were seeing practiced and the Christianity they were hearing described in the Bible.
 Hence the line in the spiritual, "Everybody talkin' 'bout heaven ain't goin' there."
 They chose to follow the Jesus they saw in the Bible.
 Jesus provided the hope and power they needed to survive slavery.